isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-13-post-Butterfly Pea.md

 <section>
 	<h4>Environmental needs:</h4>
 		<img src="/images/Plants/BluePeaFlower_JacChua.jpg">
 		<p>This plant thrives in <a href="https://staging.dmhtu0pi4p9u7.amplifyapp.com/page-index/horticulture-techniques/gauging-light/">4-8 hours of direct sunlight</a>.
-Plants do best in <a href="https://staging.dmhtu0pi4p9u7.amplifyapp.com/page-index/horticulture-techniques/soil/">loamy soil</a> soil at least 20cm deep, or in true ground.</p>
+Plants do best in <a href="https://staging.dmhtu0pi4p9u7.amplifyapp.com/page-index/horticulture-techniques/soil/">loamy soil</a> at least 20cm deep, or in true ground.</p>
 		<p>This vine is vulnerable to heat stress during the dry season.
 Water it regularly and mulch the base to prevent water loss.</p>
 		<p>As a fast-growing vine, this plant needs to be trained up a light trellis.
 The vine readily produces flowers and can be used to beautify fences and arch trellises.</p>
 		<iframe width="100%" height="415" src="https://www.youtube.com/embed/SUQGxxAAcNs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen=""></iframe>	<br>